-Breakfast at the Tsukiji Fish Market is a dining experience you'll never forget
+The Tsukiji Fish Market breakfast is a dining experience you’ll never forget

 I had heard so much about this incredible experience, that I could not leave without trying it—after all, who knows when I’ll be visiting Japan again?